edlott/mock-saml/README.md

 * Open your browser to http://localhost:4000

 You'll be able to enter whatever you want for the user (userid, first name, last name, email) and everything will work.
 The other settings should be used as-is.

+Before you hit the 'Login' button, make sure to start the saml-test application.